This page was updated on 14 January 2021. To view changes, please see page updates

 - children should be given space and opportunity to discuss any problems or worries

-- it is necessary to prepare children of carers, where possible, that a placement is going to end.
+- it is necessary to prepare children of carers, where possible, that a care arrangement is going to end.

-It is essential to ensure the children of carers are considered and involved throughout the family’s caring journey, from the assessment phase through to placements.
-Some strategies you could consider:
+It is essential to ensure the children of carers are considered and involved throughout the family’s care journey, beginning with the initial carer assessment.
+Some strategies for consideration are:

-- share relevant information throughout the life of each placement
+- Share relevant information throughout the care arrangement.

 (Noble-Carr et al, 2014; Hojer et al, 2013).